French frigate Lorraine: Construction and career

 Lorraine was developed as part of a joint Italian-French program known as FREMM, which was implemented to develop a new class of frigates for use by various European navies.
 Formally laid down in 2019, the frigate Lorraine was launched at the Lorient shipyard on 13 November 2020.
 She began sea trials in February 2022 and was delivered to the French Navy on 16 November 2022.
 In late 2022 she began a period of testing and exercises prior to being accepted into full operational service.

+In March 2023, on exercises, the frigate was reported to have successfully launched an Aster-30 air defence missile.
+In April 2023, but still prior to her full acceptance into active service, Lorraine began a long-term deployment to the Pacific region.
+Later in the month, the frigate was tasked to participate in the evacuation of French and allied nationals from Sudan.
+For that mission, the ship reportedly embarked a French Army Puma helicopter, taken aboard at Djibouti.
+In June, the frigate engaged in a series of exercises with vessels of the Japanese Maritime Self Defense Force, including the destroyer Yamagiri, the frigate Kumano and the submarine Taigei.
+In the same month, she also integrated with the USS Ronald Reagan carrier battle group for fifteen days.

+The ship was formally commissioned on 13 November 2023.